eliz79/Recruitment-and-Selection/README.rst

 basis of eligibility criteria before his team gets notified.

 Goals:
-This template will overcome the delays caused in achieving the target in the deadline provided by preparing the pool of prescreened perspective new hires before the recruitment starts for the next target.
+This template will overcome delays in achieving target at deadline by preparing pool of prescreened perspective new hires before recruitment starts for next target.

 Problem Scenarios:
 ===================